OzmoOzmo/CastleAritechArduinoESP32/README.md

 The circuit required is as follows.

 It can be soldered up to yuor requirments and parts available - but here is a suggestion using an Adafruit Proto Shield mounted on an ESP D1 R32 board.
-Both available online from about $5 each.
+Both available online from aliexpress and other sources from about $5 each.
+Note: you may notice there is an 10uF capacitor in the soldered version - this is recommended to fix an issue with the ESP D1 R32 boards and make programming via Arduino IDE more reliable.

 ![Wiring Diagram](https://raw.githubusercontent.com/OzmoOzmo/CastleAritechArduinoESP32/master/HowTo/SolderedBoard.png)